mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/html_and_css/index.md

 [caniuse.com](https://caniuse.com/) provides support information, along with a few useful external resource links.
 For example, see <https://caniuse.com/#search=video> (you just have to enter the feature you are searching for into the text box).

 [stackoverflow.com](https://stackoverflow.com/) (SO) is a forum site where you can ask questions and have fellow developers share their solutions, look up previous posts, and help other developers.
 You are advised to look and see if there is an answer to your question already, before posting a new question.
-For example, we searched for "cross browser html5 video" on SO, and very quickly came up with [HTML5 Video with full cross browser compatibility](https://stackoverflow.com/questions/16212510/html5-video-with-full-cross-browser-compatibility).
+For example, we searched for "disabling autofocus on HTML dialog" on SO, and very quickly came up with [Disable showModal auto-focusing using HTML attributes](https://stackoverflow.com/questions/63267581/disable-showmodal-auto-focusing-using-html-attributes).

 Aside from that, try searching your favorite search engine for an answer to your problem.
 It is often useful to search for specific error messages if you have them — other developers will be likely to have had the same problems as you.